DeiC-HPC/BitBulldozersLab/Cotainr container in LUMI Jupyter web app/README.md

 ### Build the container using cotainr

-To build a container we first need to login to LUMI, you can either [login to LUMI via ssh](https://docs.lumi-supercomputer.eu/firststeps/loggingin/) or use the [Login node shell](https://docs.lumi-supercomputer.eu/runjobs/webui/#shell) available once you have [logged in to the LUMI web interface](https://docs.lumi-supercomputer.eu/firststeps/loggingin-webui/).
+To build a container you first need to login to LUMI.
+You can either [login to LUMI via ssh](https://docs.lumi-supercomputer.eu/firststeps/loggingin/) or use the [Login node shell](https://docs.lumi-supercomputer.eu/runjobs/webui/#shell) available once you have [logged in to the LUMI web interface](https://docs.lumi-supercomputer.eu/firststeps/loggingin-webui/).

-Next, we can get a conda environment file on LUMI directly from GitHub by running the following command on LUMI,
+Next, you need to copy or otherwise create your conda environment file on LUMI.
+To use the [conda_env.yml](conda_env.yml) provided in this example, on LUMI, you can clone the this git repository running:

 ```bash
 git clone https://github.com/DeiC-HPC/BitBulldozersLab.git
 ```

-Then to build a container based on [conda_env.yml](conda_env.yml) for use with LUMI-C, run the following commands,
+Then to build a container based on [conda_env.yml](conda_env.yml) for use with LUMI-C, run the following commands:

 ```bash
 module load CrayEnv cotainr
 cotainr build my_container.sif --system=lumi-c --conda-env=BitBulldozersLab/conda_env.yml
 ```

 Note, This can take a few minutes to finish.
-In the beginning you will be prompted to accept the Miniconda license, answer `yes` and hit ENTER.
-Finally, you can see (and remember) the location the `my_container.sif` by running
+In the beginning you will be prompted to accept the Miniconda license, answer `yes` and hit ENTER to proceed.
+Finally, you can see (and remember) the location the `my_container.sif` by running:

 ```bash
 pwd
 ```